swiftlang/swift/docs/SIL.rst

 ::

   %C = closure %0(%1, %2, ...)
-  ; %0 must be of a concrete function type $(A1, A2, ...) -> R
+  ; %0 must be of a concrete function type $(..., A1, A2, ..., AN) -> R
-  ; %1, %2, etc. must be of the types of the first N arguments to %0 ; %C will be of the function type of %0 with the first N arguments removed
+  ; %1, %2, etc. must be of the types A1...AN of the last N arguments to %0 ; %C will be of the function type of %0 with the last N arguments removed

-Allocates a closure by partially applying the function ``%0`` in its first N arguments.
-The closure will be a allocated as a box with retain count 1 containing the values ``%1``, ``%2``, etc. The closed-over values will not be retained; that must be done separately if necessary.
+Allocates a closure by partially applying the function ``%0`` to its last N arguments.
+The closure context will be allocated with retain count 1 containing the values ``%1``, ``%2``, etc. The closed-over values will not be retained; that must be done separately if necessary.
+Retaining or releasing the closure object will retain or release its context.

 apply
 `````